mirkataa/VacationManager/README.md

 - Has access to the Teams pages (he could view only his team data)
 - Has access to the Leave Requests pages (he could also review the leave requests of the members of his team and see his own requests)
 ### Developer and Unassigned
-- Have access only to there own Leave Requests
+- Have access only to their own Leave Requests

 ## Contributors
 - Mirena Koleva